Fawaz80/KFUPM-Communities/README.md

 6. views: this file serves dynamic files, notice all html files we did in phase 1 are now njk files in this folder.
 7. server.js: this file starts up the website and calls for actions that will be executed in the controller.

+lets say the server is up and running, now what you can do is basically, write localhost:3000/login in the search bar of your chosen browser this will send you to the login page.

 These are all the notes for now.